zainul/hapi-resource-z/README.md

 hapi-resource
 =============

-This is a resource function created for hapi.js in order to in order to reduce the amount of boilerplate code when writing hapi routes.
+This is a resource function created for hapi.js to reduce the amount of boilerplate code when writing hapi routes. this package include plural (s/ies) feature

 ###INSTALLATION

-`npm install hapi-resource`
+`npm install hapi-resource-z`

 ##USAGE